KingCalzone/Upcoming-Things/README.md

 + Maybe more...

 ---
-# Plethora of rgh stuff for new devs or skids
+# Plethora of rgh stuff for devs or skids
 + Maybe one of my tools.
 + Lots of resources to **LEARN**.
 + Big funny moments and the consequences of actions.